tnorlin/kubernaut.eu/src/pages/about.md

 title: "About kubernaut"
 ---

 The Kubernaut is a blog about technologies that captured the interest of its author Tony Norlin.
-The author also has an interest in Italian food culture and intends to write about pasta, pizza and coffe at [tnorlin.se](https://tnorlin.se).
+The author also has an interest in Italian food culture and intends to write about pasta, pizza and coffee at [tnorlin.se](https://tnorlin.se).

 <div>